Long lines, wait times: New norm for holiday shopping

 Places like Best Buy are closed to shopping in-person right now.
 “It doesn’t bother me,” shopper Chris Hulbert said.
 “It means I don’t have to go in and deal with other people so it works out well.”

 However, when Bernalillo County moves into the red level in the state’s color-coded reopening plan Wednesday, stores like Best Buy will be allowed to let people back inside at reduced capacity.
 Only 25% of the maximum occupancy will be allowed or 75 customers at a time, whichever is smaller.
 “Personally, I don’t like it,” Duran said.
 “I don’t like what 2020 has become.
-I want it to be over.
+I mean, I guess this is something that is a part of 2020.
+I mean, I want it to be over.
 I am pretty sure everyone else does.
 I am just going to keep it online after this.”

 Customers are anticipating restrictions of some sort all throughout holiday shopping and said they are making their plans ahead.
-“It is just the local stuff I have to order online first instead of picking it up at the last minute,” Hulbert said.
+“It is just the local stuff I have to order online first instead of going in and picking it up at the last minute,” Hulbert said.

-“We are probably going to take longer because everything has to be ordered now,” Olivas added.

 New Mexico Coronavirus Resource Guide